BDC Hamburger Icon

 Open row

-While the signing of the Americans with Disabilities Act (ADA) by President George H. W. Bush in 1990 opened the doors for inclusion and employment for millions of people with disabilities, a culture of stigma and misunderstanding has pervaded, especially when it comes to employment.
+People with disabilities have long been excluded from or underrepresented in the workforce based on low expectations and preconceived notions about their capabilities.
+While the signing of the Americans with Disabilities Act (ADA) by President George H. W. Bush in 1990 opened the doors for inclusion and employment for millions of people with disabilities, a culture of stigma and misunderstanding has persisted, especially when it comes to employment.

-Today, more business owners and managers are learning how hiring employees with different capabilities and ways of thinking can positively contribute to businesses.
+However, there is increasing conversation and activism concerning fair representation and equal opportunity for people with disabilities in the workforce — not to mention more employment and anti-discrimination laws in the workplace.
+Today, more business owners and managers understand that hiring employees with diverse abilities and ways of thinking can positively contribute to their businesses.
 We’ll explore why you should consider hiring employees with disabilities for your business and how to create an inclusive environment.

 Did You Know?Did you know